andreasdominik/SusiTime/docs/src/makeskill.md

 can be derived from the template.

-The idea is to control an Amazon fire stick with a minimum set of commands `on, off, left, play`.
+The idea is to control an Amazon fire stick with a minimum set of commands `on, off, play, pause`.
 More commands can be implement easily the same way.

-Switching on and off is implemented, based on the common on-off-intent included in the framework.
+Switching on and off is implemented based on the common on-off-intent, included in the framework.